Geometry for Class 4

 cmo-geometry-c4-10

-Parallel Lines: Parallel lines are defined as lines that occupy the same plane and are always at the same distance from each other.
+Parallel Lines: Parallel lines never meet each other and are always at the same distance from each other.
 They may be horizontal or vertical in length.
 The parallel lines are shown as:

 cmo-geometry-c4-11

 For example, all the imaginary lines on the earth are parallel to each other.
-[Imaginary lines are the Arctic circle, Antarctic circle, equator, Tropic of Cancer and Capricorn.]
+[The imaginary lines are the Arctic circle, Antarctic circle, equator, Tropic of Cancer and Capricorn.]

 cmo-geometry-c4-12